JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/5_project.md

     </div>
 </div>

-&nbsp;&nbsp;&nbsp;&nbsp; Next I practiced embedding magnets with small cubes.
-The process is creating a pause in the 3D print where you can place a magnet and then resume it.
-I had to redo it once because the hole I made for the magnet wasn't large enough to fit it in.
+Next, I made a test using small cubes.
+The process for embedding magnets is creating a pause in the 3D print where you can place a magnet and then resume it.
+I had to redo it once because the hole I made for the magnet wasn't large enough to fit it in the magnet.

 <div class="row justify-content-sm-center">